9 Cape Town Beaches: The Best Spots For A Great Escapade

 9. Muizenberg Beach: Experience The True Adoration Of Colour

-Moreover, for anyone not willing to use his/her muscles too much, walking on the beach with the vibrant colours of the huts as your background will surely paint a picture that will nestle in your mind forever.
+Moreover, for anyone not willing to use his/her muscles too much, walking on the beach with the vibrant colors of the huts as your background will surely paint a picture that will nestle in your mind forever.

 Very few big cities in the world are blessed with such an abundance of beaches in their proximity.

 The swimming conditions are usually limited to very few days throughout the year, except for hard-core lovers of the cold ocean waters.
-Action sports – such as surfing, kayaking, and kite-surfing – can be enjoyed during most seasons.
+Action sports – such as surfing, kayaking, and kite surfing – can be enjoyed during most seasons.

 Read Also: